isabella232/help-7/gitbook/cmp/amazon-web-services/set-up-cloudhealth.md

 The first user will be an administrator we create for you.

-Further users and administrators can be created by yourself in the [Cloudhealth Interface](https://apps.cloudhealthtech.com/users) as an Admin.
+Further users and administrators can be created by yourself in the [CloudHealth Interface](https://apps.cloudhealthtech.com/users) as an Admin.

 If you are yourself not an admin, you need to approach an admin in your company to do this.